Before you give up on your string trimmer and think it’s reached the end of its life, try to repair it using the guide below.

 SOLUTION: Make sure the fuel line is securely attached to the primer bulb.
 Replace a cracked fuel bulb with a new primer bulb.

-9. Fuel Line Blocked in a Cub Cadet String Trimmer
+9. Fuel Line Blocked

 Old fuel sitting in your string trimmer can leave gummy deposits behind and restrict fuel flow.
 This can clog the fuel line keeping the engine from starting.